stelligent/stelligent_demo/README.md

 - Use [delivery pipeline](https://wiki.jenkins-ci.org/display/JENKINS/Delivery+Pipeline+Plugin) plugin?
 - Diagram of the stages and activities in the deployment pipeline?
 - Deployment time?
-- How do you get feedback after running the ```deploy.nando.automation.demo.sh``` script?
-For example, the URL of the working application?
-- It seems that Jenkins gets launched with the ```deploy.nando.automation.demo.sh``` script?
 - How does Vagrant get launched by the user/developer?
 - Use [Dashing](http://dashing.io/) dashboard  to show metrics?
 (Jonny has a CFN template)?
 - Make CloudFormation work in multiple regions and AZs